-YPLC Plum Street Learning Center closes promptly at 5:30 pm, Mathews Street at 5:30pm.
-Please call us if you know you are going to be running late.
-For those parents who arrive after closing time, there will be a charge of \$1 per minute after 5:35pm.
-When you are late, please pay the teacher directly.
+YPLC Plum Street & Mathews Street locations close promptly at 5:30 pm.
+For those parents who arrive after closing time, there will be a charge of \$15.00 per fifteen minutes or any portion thereof.
+If you are going to pick up late, you must call us, and you must be prepared to pay the teacher who stayed with your child directly in cash.

 If no authorized person has come to pick up your child by closing time, teachers will attempt to contact you.
 If parents cannot be reached, we will attempt to contact your "emergency contacts."
-If a staff member is unable to locate a parent or emergency contact by one hour after closing, we will contact Larimer County Department of Human Services.
+If a staff member is unable to locate a parent or emergency contact by one hour after closing, we will contact the Larimer County Department of Human Services.